Study of quark and gluon jet identification in photoproduction at EIC: Jets

-Based on the parton-level information from PYTHIA, the two-jet final states in the generated samples are classified into three categories: QQ events (both jets initiated by quarks), GG events (both jets initiated by gluons), and QG events (one quark jet and one gluon jet).
 The relative fractions of these event types at various center-of-mass energies are summarized in Table~\ref{tab:event_cross_section_summary}.
-Figure~\ref{fig:et_eta} shows the transverse energy $E_T$ and pseudorapidity $\eta$ distributions for jets in the GG and QQ subsamples, where events are required to have exactly two reconstructed jets.
-The properties of jets from these samples are studied in the following subsections, beginning with the energy distribution within jets and progressing to substructure through subjet analysis.
+Figure~\ref{fig:et_eta} shows the transverse energy $E_T$ and pseudorapidity $\eta$ distributions for jets in the events required to have exactly two reconstructed jets, for the GG and QQ subsamples.~The properties of jets from these samples are studied in the following subsections, beginning with the energy distribution within jets and progressing to substructure through subjet analysis.